pedrojunqueira/da-100/README.md

 		- Like If you're planning to use XMLA endpoint based tools for dataset write operations
 		- Then be sure to enable the setting, even for datasets that you wouldn't necessarily characterize as a large dataset
 		- When enabled, the large dataset storage format can improve XMLA write operations performance.
-		- This allow the use open source tools like [ALM toolkit]https://www.sqlbi.com/tools/alm-toolkit/, which is the same tool as [BISM Normalizer](https://www.sqlbi.com/tools/bism-normalizer/) for Analysis Services.
+		- This allow the use open source tools like [ALM toolkit](https://www.sqlbi.com/tools/alm-toolkit/), which is the same tool as [BISM Normalizer](https://www.sqlbi.com/tools/bism-normalizer/) for Analysis Services.
 			- Such tools allow you to connect to the model in the service and make updates of only metadata schema in a very granular way and compare schema changes.
 			- This allow to change your model without having to load the full model and data that you imported to PBI desktop.
-	- TO enables
+	- TO enable
 		- If your dataset will become larger and progressively consume more memory, be sure to configure Incremental refresh.
 		- Publish the model as a dataset to the service.
 		- In the service > dataset > Settings, expand Large dataset storage format, click the slider to On, and then click Apply.